Eniigma/EnronFraudDetection/README.md

-Udacity Intro to ML Course:

-Enron Person of Interest Identifier Project -> final_project/
+Person of Interest Identifier for the Enron fraud email dataset